jayay777/jayay777.github.io/_posts/2023-09-01-Project-BulletTime.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0D5SxUNGVfg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Project BulletTime is a private project I've been working on, bit by bit ever since I started Unity.
 To put it simply, it is a mix of Slay the Spire and XCom.
 The player uses cards to defeat enemies, and acquire more cards or upgrade them to go forward.
 The twist is that <b>time</b> is also a resource.
-Each card uses a certain amount of time unless it is used with a cancel mode.
-You can also say that it is a strategic real-time action game that is mixed up with Slay the Spire.
+Each card uses a certain amount of time unless it is used with a feature called cancel mode.
+It is a strategic real-time action game that is mixed up with Slay the Spire.

 # Features I have implemented.